MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 > [action]
 > Create a new *Swift* file (`File > New > File > Swift File`) and name it `SushiPiece.swift`.
-> Replace the contents of this file with:
+> Replace ALL the contents of this file with the following:
 >
 ```
 import SpriteKit